srinji5141/srinji5141.github.io/README.md

 **Description**

-During LAHacks 2023, my team and I built a sentiment analysis trading bot, which automatically recommends trading options based on user-specified market and asset classes.
-It works by webscraping for recent articles published, based on those specifications, and then classifying them, according to their positivity, using Cohere's NLP models.
+During LAHacks 2023, my team and I built a sentiment analysis trading bot, which automatically outputs trading recomendations based on user-specified market and asset classes.
+It works by webscraping for recently published articles, based on those specifications, and then classifying them, according to their degree of positivity, using Cohere's NLP models.

 **Repository**

-The following code snippet trains Cohere's NLP Classification model to identify whether webscraped article titles are about company stocks or not.
+The following code snippet trains Cohere's NLP classification model to identify whether the webscraped article titles are about company stocks or not.

 ```python
 import cohere